alemart/speedy-vision/README.md

 `SpeedyFeature.x: number, read-only`

-The x position of the image feature.
+The x position of the feature in the image.

 ##### SpeedyFeature.y

 `SpeedyFeature.y: number, read-only`

-The y position of the image feature.
+The y position of the feature in the image.

 ##### SpeedyFeature.scale

 `SpeedyFeature.scale: number, read-only`

 The scale of the image feature.
-Only a subset of the feature detection methods support scaled features.
+Only a subset of the feature [detection methods](#detection-methods) support scaled features.
 Defaults to `1.0`.

 ##### SpeedyFeature.rotation

 `SpeedyFeature.rotation: number, read-only`

 The orientation angle of the image feature, in radians.
-Only a subset of the feature detection methods support oriented features.
+Only a subset of the feature [detection methods](#detection-methods) support oriented features.
 Defaults to `0.0`.

 ##### SpeedyFeature.score

 `SpeedyFeature.score: number, read-only`

-A cornerness measure of the image feature.
-Although different detection methods employ different measurement strategies, the larger the score, the more "corner-like" the feature is.
+A score measure of the image feature.
+Although different detection methods employ different measurement strategies, the larger the score, the "better" the feature is.

 ### Feature matching